-The recording and interpretation of at least 500 echocardiograms, including M-mode, 2D and Doppler studies, is required during the cardiology RTP.
-A log of these echocardiograms must be maintained for annual evaluation and credentials purposes.
-The log forms can be obtained from the ACVIM website, or by requesting them in writing from the ACVIM office.
+The recording and interpretation of at least 500 echocardiograms, including M-mode, 2D and Doppler studies, is required during a cardiology RTP.
+A log of these echocardiograms must be maintained for annual evaluation by the cardiology CC, and for submission as part of their credentials packet.
+The log templates can be obtained from the ACVIM website, or by written request from the ACVIM office.

-In addition to the detailed echocardiogram log, a log summary form must be submitted by the resident for annual evaluation and credentials purposes.
-The log summary form should indicate the type and number of all cardiovascular procedures performed.
-The log summary form is supplemental to the echocardiography, cardiac procedure, and education logs, and must be submitted annually in addition to those 3 logs.
-The summary form can be obtained from the ACVIM website, or by requesting it in writing from the ACVIM office.
+In addition to the echocardiogram log, a log summary form must be maintained by the resident for annual evaluation by the cardiology CC, and for submission as part of their credentials packet.
+The log summary form should indicate the type and number of all echocardiograms and cardiovascular procedures performed.
+The log summary form is supplemental to the echocardiography, cardiovascular procedures, and education logs, and must be submitted annually to the cardiology CC and as part of the credentials packet, in addition to the aforementioned 3 logs.
+The cardiology log summary form template can be obtained from the ACVIM website, or by written request from the ACVIM office.